aganm/yarnspin/docs/programmer.md

 ## 4. The engine loop

-The engine uses a game loop architecture where things get setup upon entering the engine, then enters a game loop for as long as the duration of the game lasts, and cleans up everything before closing.
+Yarnspin engine uses a game loop architecture where things get setup upon entering the engine, then enters a game loop for as long as the duration of the game lasts, and cleans up everything before closing.
 The essence of the engine lives in 3 separate functions: `main`, `app_proc`, and `game_update`.
 This chapter will